Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Discussion

-Others smaller problems also exist.
-Our model may not perform well in non-periodic cellulose systems such as the Adhesion simulation; the pressure curve of CG model in NPT ensemble has a larger oscillation amplitude.
-And some molecular details are ignored in this CG model.
-For instance, the rotational degree of freedom from hydrogen atoms on side chain hydroxyls is neglected in harmonic potentials (Supplementary \autoref{fig:secondary_summits}).
-Moreover, one technical problem also restraints the application potential of this CG model: the hydrogen-bond-like interaction we use does not support GPU acceleration temporarily and the computation efficiency of this CG model has not been fully released yet.
+Other minor problems also exist.
+Our model may not perform well in aperiodic cellulose systems (as in the adhesion test).
+And the pressure curve of the CG model under the NPT ensemble exhibited a larger oscillation amplitude (Figure~\ref{fig:timestep_validation_thermodyanmics}).
+Otherwise, some molecular details were ignored in the CG model.
+For instance, the rotational degrees of freedom of the hydrogen atoms on the branch hydroxyls were neglected in harmonic BD potentials (Figure~\ref{fig:secondary_summits_of_the_boned_geometry_parameter_distributions}).
+Moreover, one technical problem temporarily restrained the application potential of the CG model: the HBond-like pair style does not support hardware acceleration.
+Therefore, the computational efficiency of the CG model has not yet been fully realized.

-Anyway, as the early birds to introduce hydrogen bonds into CG models of CNC, this CG model may also help future researches.
-The development of cellulose CG models is mainly focusing on native cellulose.
-However, solvent environments especially humidity are key factors of cellulose materials\cite{goundla2014coarse,petridis2014hydration,hou2020strengthening,guo2023molecular} and not well presented in CG cellulose models\cite{ray2021mechanics}.
-Chemical surface modifications, and interaction with other molecules like hemicellulose or lignin, are also critical for performance enhancement of cellulose materials.
-All of these problems are tightly connected to the side chain hydroxyls of cellulose.
-Lack in resources and expertise about these interactions, we do not consider interaction with other molecules in this CG model.
-With the help of hydrogen-bond-like interactions, later CG model could try to present more complex properties of cellulose.
-We wish this model could help a little for future CG cellulose models.
+As a pioneering work that introduced HBonds, the CG model of CNC could promote further researches.
+The development of cellulose CG models has mainly focused on the native cellulose.
+However, solvent environments, particularly humidity, are key factors for cellulose materials\cite{goundla2014coarse,petridis2014hydration,hou2020strengthening,guo2023molecular} and are not well represented in cellulose CG models\cite{ray2021mechanics}.
+Chemical surface modifications and interactions with other molecules such as hemicellulose or lignin are also critical for enhancing the performance of cellulose materials.
+These problems are strongly dependent on the hydroxyl groups of cellulose residues.
+Regarding the computational resources and expertise, these interactions were not considered in this study.
+With the help of HBond-like interactions, later CG models could attempt to present more properties of the cellulose.
+We hope that this model will facilitate future development of CG models.

-As an application of RL for potential parameterization, our methods and implementations are not heavily dependent on cellulose and may help later CG model development.
-And transfer Learning and Imitation Learning may be applied to further accelerate potential parameterization by RL in the future.
+As an application of RL for potential parameterization, our methods and implementations are not heavily dependent on cellulose, and may help in general CG model development.
+In this CG model, much prior knowledge, including pre-defined mapping and interaction potential expressions, is exploited to reduce the difficulty and enhance the physical explainability.
+However, the resultant effect of prior knowledge remains unclear.
+Fully automatic optimization may achieve models with better performances.
+Transfer Learning and Imitation Learning methods may also be applied in the future to further accelerate RL in the potential parameterization applications.